 ⦿ Brown Rice Setting: If your rice cooker has a “brown rice” setting, select the button and let it start cooking.
 It usually took me 1 hour.

 ⦿ Manual Setting: If your rice cooker doesn’t have a brown rice setting but a manual setting, set the cooking timer for 50 minutes.
-See step-by-step visuals above in the rice cooker method section.
+Refer to the step-by-step visuals above in the ‘Rice Cooker Method’ section.
+Refer to the visual above.

-Instant Pot: Seal the lid by turning the vent to ‘sealing’.
-Press the ‘Pressure cook’ button on ‘High’ and set the timer to 22 minutes by adjusting the ‘+’ button.
+Instant Pot: Seal the lid by turning the vent to the ‘sealing’ position.
+Press ‘Pressure cook’ button on ‘High’ and set the timer to 22 minutes by adjusting the ‘+’ button.
 The cooking will start a few seconds after the timer is set.
-See step-by-step visuals in the Instant Pot method section. - Fluff and serve!
+Refer to the step-by-step visuals in the Instant Pot method section. - Fluff and serve!

 Stovetop: Fluff the cooked grains with a fork, and it’s ready to serve!